KstecGit2021/dss-plugin-local-container-services-llm/README.md

 flask>=1.0,<1.1
 itsdangerous<2.1.0
 Jinja2>=2.11,<2.12
-snowflake-ml-python==1.2.1
+snowflake-ml-python==1.2.2
 dash==2.15.0
 dash_bootstrap_components==1.5.0
 transformers==4.37.2
 sentence-transformers==2.3.1
 datasets==2.16.1
-torch==2.2.0
+torch
 sentencepiece==0.1.99
 presidio-anonymizer==2.2.352
 presidio_analyzer==2.2.352
 spacy==3.7.3
 langchain==0.0.347
+bitsandbytes>0.37.0
 ```

 5. Deploy LLM(s) to SPCS, then retrieve the resulting public endpoints for chat completion and embedding models.
-We have a sample notebook [here](Deploy_LLMs_to_Snowpark_Container_Services.ipynb) that shows how to deploy, for chat completion: Zephyr 7B-beta, Llama2, and Falcon; and for text embeddings: MiniLM-L6-v2.
+We have a sample notebook [here](Deploy_LLMs_to_Snowpark_Container_Services.ipynb) that shows how to deploy, for chat completion: Zephyr 7B-beta, Llama2, Phi2, and Falcon; and for text embeddings: MiniLM-L6-v2.

 Your URLs should look something like: https://{ENDPOINT_ID}-{SNOWFLAKE_ACCOUNT_NAME/ACCOUNT_ID}.snowflakecomputing.app